TP2.png

 Toilet paper production requires 78 million tons of oil annually, as reported by The World Counts.

 Per the Big Think, a single roll of TP calls for 1.3 kilowatt/hours (KWh) of electricity.
 The same source also reports that a whopping 17.3 terawatts are consumed annually in the US alone.
+For context, the electricity it takes to make our toilet paper each year could provide power to millions of homes.

 While recycled paper production is more energy-efficient than virgin pulp, it still requires resources and contributes to emissions.
 According to the Pure Planet Club, recycling paper uses anywhere from 28-70% less energy than virgin paper.